How Do U.S. Taxes Compare to Other Countries?

 Excise taxes are those imposed on specific goods and services—think gasoline and cigarettes and the like.
 For the most part, these are imposed at the state and local levels and they're buried in the purchase price.

 Interestingly, France—which ranked second behind Denmark on the Tax Policy Center’s list of highest taxes as a share of GDP—is largely credited with creating the VAT back in the 1950s.
-China announced in March 2018 that it was reducing its VAT rates by 1 percent effective May 2018.
+China announced in March 2018 that it was reducing its VAT rates by 1% effective May 2018.

 The Added Cost of Tax Preparation

 It’s said that time is money, so it bears mentioning that the U.S. has one of the most complicated tax filing systems among developed nations.
 According to T.R.
 Reid, author of A Fine Mess: A Global Quest for a Simpler, Fairer, and More Efficient Tax System, U.S. taxpayers collectively spend about six billion hours preparing and filing their returns every year.

 The average in Japan is about 15 minutes per person—a pretty significant difference.
 Americans fork over about $10 billion annually to professional tax preparers in an effort to personally avoid as much of this onerous task as possible.
-And this figure doesn’t count the approximate $2 billion that’s spent on tax preparation software for the same reason.
+And this figure doesn’t count the approximate $2 billion that’s spent on tax preparation software.